 Windermere, lies at the heart of this area.
 There are hotels and attractions along the length of the lake, and the upland valleys house living communities and are popular, especially with outdoor enthusiasts.
 Langdale and Grasmere attract the majority of attention; Kentmere and Longsleddale are less developed and offer greater tranquillity.
-The southern part of the area includes the villages of Crosthwaite, Witherslack and Lindale.
-This part of the area is lower lying, with a generally quiet character.
+The lower lying, southern part of the area includes the villages of Crosthwaite, Witherslack and Lindale.

 Take a look at what's going in and around the Central and South East Distinctive area.

 Date: August 2019

 The three young peregrine falcons born this year at Chapel Head, Witherslack are doing well.
 Read about the crag monitoring that we carried out with volunteers earlier this year:

 We recently installed two new kissing gates onto access land at Helsington Barrows after an approach from Kendal Ramblers’ Association.
 The work was funded by the Sharpe Legacy, a fund for the provision of facilities for the maintenance of freedom for fell walkers on the Lake District Fells.
 The project was made possible after agreement from the landowner, Richard Bagot of Levens Hall Estate.